JonathanWoollett-Light/defences-against-label-poisoning/README.md

 They may not be visible in the `.ipynb` so I've stuck them here aswell.

+For each dataset we are testing:
+1. Given all examples with accurate labels how many does the check incorrectly dicsraded?
+2. Given all examples with inaccurate labels how many does the check incorrectly accept?

+We want to minimise both these values.

 ### Checking by difference

 <img height="200" src="https://github.com/JonathanWoollett-Light/defences-against-label-poisoning/blob/main/results/checking-by-difference/accurate-examples-discarded.png">